Rep. Castor Reintroduces Bipartisan Legislation to Promote the Inclusion of Pregnant and Lactating Women in Clinical Research

 This legislation is a follow-up to the Safe Medications for Moms and Babies Act of 2016, sponsored by Rep. Castor and Rep. Jaime Herrera-Beutler, which became law as part of the 21st Century Cures Act in 2016.
 It established a Task Force of federal and medical experts to advance research and information on medication use during pregnancy and breastfeeding.

-The bill is supported by the following organizations: 2020 Mom, American College of Obstetricians and Gynecologists, Association of Maternal & Child Health Programs, Children’s Hospital Association, Elizabeth Glaser Pediatric AIDS Foundation, Endocrine Society, Epilepsy Foundation, March of Dimes, Maternal Mental Health Leadership Alliance, National Association of Nurse Practitioners in Women’s Health, Organization of Teratology Information Specialists, Society for Birth Defects Research and Prevention, Society for Maternal-Fetal Medicine, Society for Women’s Health Research, Treatment Action Group, TSC Alliance, UCB, WomenHeart.
+The bill is supported by the following organizations: 2020 Mom, American Academy of Pediatrics, American Academy of Allergy, Asthma, and Immunology, and Immunology, Association of Maternal & Child Health Programs, American College of Nurse-Midwives, Children’s Hospital Association, Elizabeth Glaser Pediatric AIDS Foundation, Endocrine Society, Epilepsy Foundation, March of Dimes, Maternal Mental Health Leadership Alliance, National Association of Nurse Practitioners in Women’s Health, Organization of Teratology Information Specialists, Society for Birth Defects Research and Prevention, Society for Maternal-Fetal Medicine, Society for Women’s Health Research, Treatment Action Group, TSC Alliance, UCB, WomenHeart.